JensDll/tailwindcss-plugin-icons/README.md

 }
 ```

-`Options` gets forwarded the [Tailwind CSS plugin API](https://tailwindcss.com/docs/plugins) and returns the selected icons with optional default style and scale.
+The plugin's `options` is a function.
+It gets forwarded the [Tailwind CSS plugin API](https://tailwindcss.com/docs/plugins) and returns the selected icons with optional default style and scale.
 After the icon's name, you can pass `?bg` or `?mask` to force a specific render method (see also [example](https://stackblitz.com/github/JensDll/tailwindcss-plugin-icons/tree/main/playground/vue?file=tailwind.config.js)).

 <!-- markdownlint-disable-next-line ol-prefix -->
 4. Write icons with [Tailwind CSS](https://tailwindcss.com/docs/installation) classes directly in your markup: